oluwaseyiamoke/Sales_Performance_Analysis/README.md

 2. **Enhance Customer Retention Strategies**
    - Introduce **loyalty programs** (e.g., discounts, early access to new products, or dedicated account managers) for top customers.
    - Tailor marketing strategies based on customer **purchase patterns** and insights gained from top 10 customers to create targeted promotions and personalized offers.
-   - Analyze purchasing behavior to introduce relevant **cross-selling** opportunities for high-value customers.
+   - Analyze purchasing behaviour to introduce relevant **cross-selling** opportunities for high-value customers.

 3. **Improve Inventory Management**
    - Ensure sufficient **stock levels** for top-selling products.
-A detailed analysis of **demand patterns** (e.g., seasonal trends or high demand periods) will help optimize procurement and avoid overstocking or shortages.
+A detailed analysis of **demand patterns** (e.g., seasonal trends or high-demand periods) will help optimize procurement and avoid overstocking or shortages.
    - Consider leveraging **demand forecasting** techniques to ensure inventory is aligned with upcoming sales periods and expected demand.

 4. **Expand High-Performing Product Categories**